forcedotcom/aura/README.md

     Define value for property 'version': 1.0-SNAPSHOT
     Define value for property 'package': org.myGroup
 </code></pre>

-Note: The artifactId is also the name of the project as it appears in the Package Explorer.
+    *Note*: The artifactId is also the name of the project as it appears in the Package Explorer.
 It can only contain alphanumeric characters.
 6. When prompted to confirm properties configuration, enter `Y`.
 The following output confirms that your template has been generated successfully.